UBC-MOAD/Reshapr/README.rst

 Command-line tool based on Xarray and Dask for extraction of model variable time series from model products like SalishSeaCast, HRDPS & CANESM2/CGCM4.

+The documentation for this package is contained in the ``docs/`` directory, and it is rendered at https://reshapr.readthedocs.io/en/latest/.

 License
 =======